-Walter C. Hopkins, Sr., 72, from Lewes, Delaware, is the owner and operator of Green Acres Farm, Inc., a dairy and grain farming operation.
+Walter C. Hopkins, Sr., 73, from Lewes, Delaware, is the owner and operator of Green Acres Farm, Inc., a dairy and grain farming operation.
 He also manages Lyons LLC, a land holding company.
 He serves on the board of directors of MidAtlantic Farm Credit, ACA.
-Mr. Hopkins served on the Board Coordinating Committee and as chair of the Board Governance Committee in 2019.
-Mr. Hopkins will serve on the Board Compensation and the Board Governance Committees in 2020.
-Mr. Hopkins became a director in 2013 and his term expires on December 31, 2020.
+Mr. Hopkins served on the Board Compensation and the Board Governance Committees.
+Mr. Hopkins became a director in 2013 and his term expired on December 31, 2020.

-William K. Jackson, 64, from New Salem, Pennsylvania, is a partner in Jackson Farms, a dairy operation with other farming interests, including corn, soybeans, and alfalfa.
+William K. Jackson, 65, from New Salem, Pennsylvania, is a partner in Jackson Farms, a dairy operation with other farming interests, including corn, soybeans, and alfalfa.
 He is president of Jackson Farms 2, LLC, a small dairy processing facility that produces milk and makes ice cream marketed to area stores and sold via an on-site convenience store.
 Mr. Jackson is also president of Jackson Farms 3, LLC and Jackson Farms Limited Partnership, which are involved in the production of natural gas.
 He serves on the boards of AgChoice Farm Credit, ACA; The Farm Credit Council, a trade organization; the Fay Penn Economic Development Council, a local economic development committee; president of the Fayette County Agricultural Improvement Association Board, a local county fair; and the Penn State Fayette, Eberly Campus Advisory Board, which oversees campus community involvement.
-Mr. Jackson served on the Board Audit Committee in 2019 and will serve on the Board Compensation Committee, the Board Coordinating Committee and as chair of the Board Governance Committee in 2020.
-Mr. Jackson became a director in 2013 and his term expires on December 31, 2020.
+Mr. Jackson serves on the Board Compensation, the Board Coordinating and as Chair of the Board Governance Committees.
+Mr. Jackson became a director in 2013 and his term expires on December 31, 2024.

-J. Alvin Lyons, 62, from Georgetown, Kentucky, is the owner and operator of Lyons Family Farms, a farming operation of row crops including corn, soybeans, wheat, and hay.
-His farm also includes a commercial cow/ calf herd and stockers.
+- J. Alvin Lyons, 63, from Georgetown, Kentucky, is the owner and operator of Lyons Family Farms, a farming operation of row crops including corn, soybeans, wheat, and hay.
+His farm also includes a commercial cow/calf herd and stockers.
 Mr. Lyons also serves as Magistrate of Scott County Fiscal Court, the legislative body for the county government.
 Mr. Lyons is a director of Central Kentucky AgCredit, ACA.
 He represents Central Kentucky on the Independent Associations' Retirement Plan Sponsor Committee and serves as chair.
 He is a director on the boards of Scott County Farm Bureau, an agricultural promotion organization, the Scott County Rural Land Management Board, which focuses on land preservation, and the Scott County Beef Improvement Association, which provides beef promotion and education.
 Mr. Lyons serves on the Board Audit Committee.
-Mr. Lyons became a director in 2018 and his term expires on December 31, 2021.

-S. Alan Marsh, 65, from Madison, Alabama, is a partner in Marsh Farms, Inc., an operation consisting of row crops including cotton, soybeans, wheat and corn.
+Mr. Lyons became a director in 2018 and his term expires on December 31, 2021. - S. Alan Marsh, 66, from Madison, Alabama, is a partner in Marsh Farms, Inc., an operation consisting of row crops including cotton, soybeans, wheat and corn.
 Mr. Marsh is a director of First South Farm Credit, ACA and Limestone County Farmers Federation, an agricultural trade organization, and he is president and stockholder of South Limestone Co-op Gin, a cotton ginning operation and an association borrower.
 He is also an advisory board member for Staplcotn, a cotton cooperative association.
-Mr. Marsh served on both the Board Compensation and Board Governance Committees in 2019 and will serve on the Board Risk Policy Committee in 2020.
+Mr. Marsh serves on the Board Risk Policy Committee.
 Mr. Marsh became a director in 2010 and his term expires on December 31, 2021.